heber-silva/CKA-Obsidian-Vault/Container/RuntimeClass.md

 handler: myconfiguration
 ```

-The name of a RuntimeClass object must be a valid [DNS subdomain name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).
+The name of a RuntimeClass object must be a valid [](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).

 #### Note: